-The City wishes to preserve as much open space as feasible to provide habitat for native species of plants and wildlife, reduce sprawl, and maintain the aesthetic benefits of undeveloped land.
+The City wishes to create a sustainable environment by conserving natural resources, reducing anthropogenic greenhouse gases, and encouraging its citizens to reduce their carbon footprint.
+The City also The City wishes to preserve as much open space as feasible to provide habitat for native species of plants and wildlife, reduce sprawl, and maintain the aesthetic benefits of undeveloped land, and to provide its residents with a full range of recreational opportunities.
+The City seeks.
 The City also wishes to conserve natural resources and provide its residents with a full range of recreational opportunities.
-The goals, policies, and programs of this Element address these aims by establishing the framework for the protection and enhancement of natural resources, the environment, and open space and for the provision of recreational opportunities for Fort Bragg residents and visitors.
+The goals, policies, and programs of this Element address these aims by establishing the framework for the protection and enhancement of natural resources, reduction of greenhouse gas emissions, protection of water qualitythe environment, and enhancement of open space; and for the provision of coastal access and recreational opportunities for Fort Bragg residents and visitors.

-The EIR for the General Plan contains a full description of the natural resources, parks, trails, and recreational facilities existing within the Planning Area.
-The EIR also contains a full description of natural resources occurring within the Planning Area.
+The Draft EIR for the General Plan contains a full description of the natural resources, parks, trails, and recreational facilities existing within the Planning Area.
+The Draft EIR also contains a full description of natural resources occurring within the Planning Area.
 See Map OS-1 for a depiction of Environmentally Sensitive Habitat Areas, Map OS-2 for a depiction of Special Review Areas, and MAP OS-3 for rivers, creeks, riparian habitats and land which can contribute to groundwater recharge and stormwater management.
 Map OS-3 is illustrative, as most areas of the City can accommodate ground water recharge and assist in storm water management.
-Please see Map OS-4 for a listing of existing trails, and Map OS-5 for a depiction of existing parks and recreational facilities.
+Please see Map OS-4 for a listing of existing trails, and Map OS-54 for a depiction of existing parks and recreational facilities.